dumindagamage/dataAnalyticsProject01/README.md

 The analysis revealed a healthy online retail business with £10.3M in gross sales revenue and a manageable 6.2% return rate.
 The customer base of 4,371 unique customers demonstrates solid market penetration, while the product portfolio of 4,069 items shows significant variety.

 2. Customer Behavior Insights:  Customer segmentation identified four distinct groups with clear behavioral patterns with the RFM analysis
+- The top customer’s purchase volume is approximately seven times greater than that of the second-highest customer.
 - VIP Customers (28% of customers, 77% of revenue): High-value segment spending £6,190 on average with frequent purchases (134 transactions) and high engagement (16 days recency).
 Critical for premium retention strategies.
 - Loyal Customers (32% of customers, 16% of revenue): Consistent purchasers with £1,182 average spend and regular activity (49 transactions, 55 days recency).
 Represent stable revenue streams.
 - Regular Customers (13% of customers, 5% of revenue): Moderate buyers with £881 average spend and 34 transactions.
 Show significant growth potential with proper engagement.